DeepikaaAgrawal/Simon-Says-Game/README.md

 ## How It Works

 1. **Gameplay**:
-   - The game board consists of four buttons, each with a different color (typically red, green, blue, and yellow) and corresponding sound.
+   - The game board consists of four buttons, each with a different color (typically red, green, blue, and yellow).
-   - The game begins by lighting up one of the buttons and playing its sound.
+   - The game begins by lighting up one of the buttons.
    - The player must press the lit button to repeat the sequence.
    - With each round, the game adds an additional step to the sequence.
    - The player must remember and reproduce the entire sequence in the correct order.